 The costs of the medical German language exam vary between the different providers.
-Currently you need to pay between € 300 for the medical German language exam of the State Chamber of Physicians Nordrhein and € 650 for the medical German language exam of the State Chamber of Physicians Hessen (see overview: Costs of Medical German Language Exams).
+Currently you need to pay between € 350 for the medical German language exam of the State Chamber of Physicians Nord Rhine or Westphalia-Lippe and € 650 for the medical German language exam of the State Chamber of Physicians Hesse (see overview: Costs of Medical German Language Exams).